Do This FIRST Before You Start Investing

 Why Defining Your Goals Changes Everything

-Before you jump into the market, take a moment (maybe even pour a cocktail) and really think about what you want your money to achieve.
+Before you jump into the market, take a moment and really think about what you want your money to achieve.
 Are you looking to fund big life goals, like buying a home, traveling more, upgrading your lifestyle, or saving for a future family?
 Do you want to retire early, or maybe just build up a financial cushion to give you peace of mind?
 This is where your real investing journey begins.

 How Goal-Based Investing Works